-Evaluation has long been a part of any interpretive planning strategy, especially for interpretive center or museum exhibits.
-When you consider the costs of exhibits to agencies (estimated at $300 per square foot of exhibit floor space) you would think that before the exhibits were delivered the agency would want to make sure they "worked", i.e. accomplished the objectives they were designed for.
+Evaluation has long been a part of any interpretive planning strategy, especially for interpretive centre or museum exhibits.
+When you consider the costs of exhibits to agencies (estimated at $300/£230 per square foot of exhibit floor space) you would think that before the exhibits were delivered the agency would want to make sure they "worked", i.e. accomplished the objectives they were designed for.
 Unfortunately this evaluation process rarely happens and many exhibits quietly "fail" to make any contact with visitors.

 I was recently a part of the Derse Exhibits team to plan, design, build and "evaluate" exhibits for the new Kirby Science Center, in Sioux Falls, South Dakota.
 They had three empty floors and wanted top quality science exhibits to fill the building – a $3,000,000.00 project.
 Part of the total project the client wanted was a thorough evaluation of exhibits to make sure that each exhibit accomplished its specific interpretive objectives.
-This short article will summarize what and how the evaluation took place and what I and the team learned from this "wrenching" experience called evaluation.
+This short article will summarise what and how the evaluation took place and what I and the team learned from this "wrenching" experience called evaluation.

 What were the exhibits supposed to do?

 Before you can evaluate anything you have to first know what it was supposed to accomplish.
 Part of the total exhibit plan was an "Interpretive Exhibit" plan.
-This consisted of each individual exhibit having – in writing – a specific concept the exhibit was to present, and specific learning, behavioral and emotional objectives each exhibit was held accountable to accomplish.
+This consisted of each individual exhibit having – in writing – a specific concept the exhibit was to present, and specific learning, behavioural and emotional objectives each exhibit was held accountable to accomplish.
 We would later evaluate the mock up exhibits against those stated objectives.